-There were no significant transfers of assets between levels during the year ended September 30, 2022.
+There were no significant transfers of assets between levels during the year ended September 30, 2023.

 The Organization's investments are exposed to various risks such as interest rate, market, and credit risks.
 Due to the level of risk associated with certain investments, it is reasonably possible that changes in the values of investments will occur in the near-term and that such changes could materially affect the amounts reported in the consolidated financial statements.
-Specific to the year ending September 30, 2022, significant market volatility existed, including a substantial decline in market value at the end of September 2022.
-Consequently, the accompanying consolidated statement of activities for the year ending September 30, 2022, includes net unrealized loss on investments of \$91,192,447, which represents the net decrease in value of investments that have not yet been sold.
-Given the longer-term needs horizon of most Organization investments, management does not anticipate incurring any near-term material realized investment losses.

 On a regular basis, the Organization, in collaboration with its investment advisors, monitors its investments and associated risks.
 The Organization believes this process helps manage investment risk.

-As discussed in Note 2, the Organization is the beneficiary of an irrevocable charitable lead annuity trust held by a bank trustee.
+The Organization is the beneficiary of an irrevocable charitable lead annuity trust held by a bank trustee (see Note 2).
 The investments in that trust are similarly exposed to the risks identified above.